naomichoy/face_blur/README.md

 HI CHING download the zip file, unzip and have fun.

 (verson 0.3 12 Nov 2020)
--- metadata retaining required and added
+-- metadata retaining required and added <br>
 -- PLEASE IGNORE THE batch_process3.py file, it was coded to replace your original file

 (verson 0.2 10 Aug 2020)